-The Director of Finance, Funding, MIS and Exams is responsible for the College's insurance arrangements, including the provision of advice on the types of cover available.
+The Director of Finance is responsible for the College's insurance arrangements, including the provision of advice on the types of cover available.
 As part of the overall risk management strategy (see section 7), all risks will have been considered and those most effectively dealt with by insurance cover will have been identified.
 This is likely to include important potential liabilities and provide sufficient cover to meet any potential risk to all assets.

-The Director of Finance, Funding, MIS and Exams is responsible for effecting insurance cover as determined by the Business Services Committee.
-He or she is therefore responsible for obtaining quotes, negotiating claims and maintaining the necessary records.
-The Director of Finance, Funding, MIS and Exams will keep a register of all insurances effected by the College and the property and risks covered.
-He or she will also deal with the College's insurers and advisors about specific insurance problems.
+The Director of Finance is responsible for effecting insurance cover as determined by the Business Services Committee.
+They are therefore responsible for obtaining quotes, negotiating claims and maintaining the necessary records.
+The Director of Finance will keep a register of all insurances effected by the College and the property and risks covered.
+They will also deal with the College's insurers and advisors about specific insurance problems.

 Heads of faculty / department must ensure that any agreements negotiated within their faculties / departments with external bodies cover any legal liabilities to which the College may be exposed.
-The Director of Finance, Funding, MIS and Exams' advice should be sought to ensure that this is the case.
-Heads of Faculty / Department must give prompt notification to the Director of Finance, Funding, MIS and Exams of any new potential risks and additional property and equipment that may require insurance and of any alterations affecting existing risks.
-Heads of faculty/department must advise the Director of Finance, Funding, MIS and Exams immediately of any event which may give rise to an insurance claim.
-The Head of Finance, Funding, MIS and Exams will notify the

-College's insurers and, if appropriate, prepare a claim in conjunction with the Head of faculty / department for transmission to the insurers.
+The Director of Finances advice should be sought to ensure that this is the case.
+Heads of Faculty / Department must give prompt notification to the Director of Finance of any new potential risks and additional property and equipment that may require insurance and of any alterations affecting existing risks.
+Heads of faculty/department must advise the Director of Finance immediately of any event which may give rise to an insurance claim.
+The college accountant will notify the College's insurers and, if appropriate, prepare a claim in conjunction with the Head of faculty / department for transmission to the insurers.